How to Survive a Funeral

 How to Survive a Funeral is the fourth studio album by Australian metalcore band Make Them Suffer.
-The album was released digitally on 19 June 2020, and had a physical release date three weeks later on 10 July.
+The album was released on 19 June 2020.
 It was produced by Drew Fulk and Jeff Dunne.
 The album's release date was changed multiple times due to the COVID-19 pandemic.
-This is also the last album to feature keyboardist/vocalist Booka Nile.
+This is also the first album to feature drummer Jordan Mather and the last album to feature keyboardist/vocalist Booka Nile.
 Metal Hammer named it as the 36th best metal album of 2020.